 December| Publish PLJ #17

 The Portuguese Language Journal is continuously looking for volunteer peer reviewers.
 If you are interested in this opportunity, send an email to firstname.lastname@example.org with a description of your areas of expertise or the subjects you prefer to review.

-PLJ is available to members of the AOTP – American Organization of Teachers of Portuguese in print and electronically.
-The AOTP is a nonprofit, non governamental organization .
+PLJ is an open-access resource funded by the AOTP – American Organization of Teachers of Portuguese in print and electronically.
+The AOTP is a nonprofit, nongovernmental organization.
 It aims to enhance and promote the teaching of Portuguese in the United States and provide professional development to its members.